ndpage/ndpage/README.md

 ### Hi there 👋
-I'm Nathan and I am a systems software engineer at Bosch.
-My background is embedded systems and software development, primarily in automotive/off-highway industry.
-I love learning, cool tech, music, and spending time with my family. 👨‍👩‍👧‍👦
+I'm Nathan and I am a control systems engineer at Bosch and a graduate studen in Computer Science at Clemson University 🐅
 - 🌱 Currently growing my software engineering skills
-- 🤝 I’m looking to collaborate on projects developing systems using C, C++, Rust, or similar technologies
+- 🤝 I’m looking to collaborate on projects developing systems software and AI/ML models
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/nathanpage2/)

 <!--